google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 * In the console, you should see two events each time you refresh, one indicating data was retrieved from the cache, and one that it was retrieved from the network.
-* The app should work completely offline now, try stopping your development server and disconnecting your network and running the app.
+* The app should work completely offline now.
+Try stopping your development server and disconnecting your network and running the app.
 The App Shell and data should both be served from the cache.

-<a href="https://weather-pwa-sample.firebaseapp.com/step-05/" class="mdl-button mdl-js-button mdl-button--raised mdl-button--colored">Try it</a>
+<a href="https://weather-pwa-sample.firebaseapp.com/step-07/" class="mdl-button mdl-js-button mdl-button--raised mdl-button--colored">Try it</a>